-Credits: 1.0 Area: PF Grades: 11-12 Prerequisite: 3-D Studio Art 2 & Teacher Approval AP 3-D Art (Prereq of 3-D Art 2 and Teacher Approval): The 3-D art portfolio has students refining and applying 3-D art skills to ideas they develop throughout the course through investigation of materials, processes, and ideas.
+Credits: 1.0 Area: PF Grades: 11-12 Prerequisite: 3-D Studio Art 2 & Teacher Approval The 3-D art portfolio has students refining and applying 3-D art skills to ideas they develop throughout the course through investigation of materials, processes, and ideas.
 Students will learn to communicate ideas surrounding their work, and show evidence of practice, experimentation, and revision.
-Upon completion of the course, students will submit a portfolio that demonstrates knowledge of art skills using three-dimensional materials.
+Upon completion of the course, students will submit a portfolio that demonstrates knowledge of art skills using 3D materials.